Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 The COVID interest pause allowed me to save up penalty free so I could make a big splash.

-The four-year journey from hitting rock bottom to claiming what is probably my life’s most significant accomplishment was now complete.
-The best way to describe how I feel about what I have done is satisfied and at peace.
+The four-year journey from going broke to claiming what is probably my life’s most significant accomplishment was now complete.
+The best way to describe how I feel about what I had done is satisfied and at peace.

 For me, there are many lessons wrapped into this story such as how to navigate failure, dealing with sorrow, and facing life’s inevitable curve balls.
 I also take from it lessons on patience, discipline, and personal growth.